eurostat/gridviz/docs/reference.md

 ## Stretching

-Most of the [Gridviz](https://github.com/eurostat/gridviz/) styling rely on a **t** parameter within [0,1] interval, which is then mapped to a visual variable such as color or size.
-In order to better adjust the variation of this **t** parameter to the input data distribution, the __stretching functions__ listed below can be used.
-They have different properties and should be chosen according to the data.
+Most of the [Gridviz](https://github.com/eurostat/gridviz/) styling rely on a **t** parameter within [0,1], which is mapped to a visual variable such as color or size.
+In order to better adjust the variation of this **t** parameter to the input data distribution, one of the __stretching functions__ listed below can be used.
+These functions have different properties and should be chosen according to the data.
 The amplitude of the stretching can be adjusted with a **alpha** parameter.

 | Stretching function | Alpha                                    | Description           | Inverse function   |
 | ------------------- | ---------------------------------------- | --------------------- | ------------------ |